CoinMonkey/bitmonk-daemon/MN-INSTALL-GUIDE.md

   - Press green "Create" button (top right)
   - Choose Ubuntu 16.04.4 x64 (pay attention to the version, it's important)
-  - Choose 1-2GM memory and 25+GB of space
+  - Choose 1-2GB RAM and 25+GB of space
   - Create it
   - Check login and password for server at e-mail.
 Save IP address, this is your *{IPLinuxServer}*